WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 ..
 Note::

-	Generalized body modes module has only been tested with WAMIT, where BEMIO may need to be modified for NEMOH.
+	Generalized body modes module has only been tested with WAMIT, where BEMIO may need to be modified for NEMOH, AQWA and CAPYTAINE.

 Passive Yaw Implementation